StudioFuel/wp-paginate/readme.txt

 WP-Paginate is a simple and flexible pagination plugin which provides users with better navigation for your WordPress site.

 In addition to increasing the usability for your visitors, it has also been widely reported that pagination increases the SEO of your site by providing more links to your content.

+Starting in version 1.1, WP-Paginate can be used to paginate posts as well as comments!

 == Installation ==